vmpr0be/vmpr0be.github.io/content/post/crewctf_smm1.md

 ### Overview

-"You know what else OVMF does with SMM?
+" You know what else OVMF does with SMM?
 CPU hotplugging.
 So I took a look.
-**Flag is at physical memory `0x44440000` when read from SMM**."
+**Flag is at physical memory `0x44440000` when read from SMM**. "

 This means we need to read the flag while the CPU is in SMM.

 ##### Hint

-"I disabled something I should not have disabled.
-This link might help you understand what is going on: https://lore.kernel.org/all/8091f6e8-b1ec-f017-1430-00b0255729f4@redhat.com/T/"
+" I disabled something I should not have disabled.
+This link might help you understand what is going on: https://lore.kernel.org/all/8091f6e8-b1ec-f017-1430-00b0255729f4@redhat.com/T/ "

 The author also stated that interrupt logs can be extracted with a special flag:
 ``